 Center for Excellence in Teaching

-With the goal of improving teaching and student learning through professional development, the FIT Faculty Development Program, anchored by the Center for Excellence in Teaching (CET) assists and supports faculty in the development, use, and assessment of effective instructional and curricular strategies.
 The Faculty Development Program provides support for innovative, educational exploration across the curriculum, and seeks to foster a community of teaching practice.
 CET also works with faculty to explore new academic technologies and integrate pedagogically sound technology into the classroom.

 For more information about the CET please visit our

 About the CET page

 CET Teaching Center Lab Facility and Remote Labs

 The CET Teaching Center (Room B-502) is equipped with all of the Mac and PC software needed for faculty to

 work in support of their teaching and learning needs.
 The lab is also equipped with

 a printer, high-quality flatbed, and document scanners, and a lending library.
 Drop

 by anytime to work alone or with your colleagues.